OasisArtisan/LIVECell-Semantic-Segmentation/README.md

     .../livecell_coco_val.json
     .../livecell_coco_test.json

-You might notice that the repository already contains the above structure, for convenience, 1% of LIVECell was randomly sampled and has been uploaded for testing the code.
+You might notice that the repository already contains the above structure, for convenience, 1% of LIVECell was randomly sampled using `sample_subset.py` and has been uploaded for testing the code.
 If you want to use the whole dataset please replace the contents of the dataset folder with the full versions that you have downloaded from the above links.

 ## 3. Preprocessing